 “Yes.”
 And that wasn’t convincing either.

 “It would be easier to get blood out of a stone.
 Just skip to the good bits.
 Was there touching?
 Kissing?
 Was it good?”

 Katya raised her head to glare at her best friend.
 “Nothing happened.”

 “Right.”
 Denise raised an eyebrow.
-“And that’s why you and Mr Half-Naked hid in the wood shed.”
+“That’s why you and Mr. Half-Naked hid in the woodshed.”

 “We were hiding from mum.
 You know what she’d be like if she’d found us together in the middle of the night.”

 “Ah ha!”
 Denise pointed at Katya.
 “So you admit you were together.
 Tell me, does he smell like the forest?
-He looks like he’d smell like a forest.
+He looks like he would.
 And that chest!
-Even in the dark it made me want to lick him all over.”
+Even in the dark, it made me want to lick him all over.”

 “I can still hear every word you’re saying.”
 Stephen sounded pained.
 “And now I want to be sick.”

 Katya closed her eyes and mentally groaned.
-Apparently her boobs were the important topic, but there was no way she was sharing that with anyone.
+Apparently, her boobs were the important topic, but there was no way she’s share that with anyone.
 “The land, but we were interrupted before the good part.”